duketeaches/spring-app-demo/README.md

 # spring-app-demo
-A small spring application with jdbc template
+A small spring application explaining the core concepts of spring framework.